 What is the difference between Black Friday and Cyber Monday?

 There was a time, especially in the US, when Black Friday meant physically going to a brick-and-mortar store to shop, mostly to shake off the turkey sweats, while Cyber Monday was exclusively for online deals.
 Now, however, there’s barely any difference since most deals offered through the November sale period are available online.

 As an online sale, Cyber Monday is obviously a more recent development, coming after the advent of the internet and e-commerce.
 It traditionally marks the point when people realised they needed to get a wriggle on and start buying Christmas presents.

 Another point of difference that’s more valid in the US than anywhere else is that Black Friday was traditionally more about electronics and other high-ticket items, while Cyber Monday was more about lifestyle goods.
-Nowadays, though, they’re all just one big smooshed-together shopping spree over an entire week.
+Nowadays, though, they’re both just one big smooshed-together shopping spree over an entire week.

-While it’s hard to predict what could happen this year, here are some safe bets:
+That said, we can extrapolate from previous Black Friday sales.
+So while it’s hard to predict what could happen this year, here are some safe bets: